rodolfo-mora/golang-log-generator/README.md

 ### Prerequisites

 Docker desktop needs to be installed on the system if aiming for local testing.
-In order to build the container image simply issues the ofllowing command.
+In order to build the container image simply issue the following command.

 * docker
   ```sh